eron93br/carOBD/README.md

 - Vehicle modes

-All data are described on two types of .CSV file: `driveX.csv` or  `idleX.csv`.
 The drive files refer to the car in the motion mode (moving on roads), differently, IDLE mode refers to the vehicle stopped in parking mode, but with the engine on.
+The files in the dataset correspond to specific conditions of the vehicle:

+- `idleX.csv` refers to the vehicle in the IDLE mode
+- `driveX.csv` refers to the vehicle in motion mode in high speed roads
+- `liveX.csv` refers to the vehicle in a specific traject (work --> home)
+- `ufpeX.csv` refers to the vehicle in motion mode inside an university campus (low speed)
+- `longX.csv` refers to long trips with the vehicle in motion mode.

 # LICENSE